adriandk/adriandk/README.md

 ### Hello there, My name is Deka
-Actually, my name is Adrian, but most people call me Deka, I'm a 20 y/o Android Developer.
+Actually, my name is Adrian, but most people call me Deka.
+I'm a 21-year-old Android Developer.
 I am an undergraduate information systems student at Telkom University.
-I am interested in development, especially Android Development.
+I am interested in software development, especially Android Development.
 I love to learn about anything!

 I’m still learning about Android Development.
 Feel free to ask me and discuss anything!